syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 'Adds new list style to the document

-Dim listStyle As ListStyle = document.AddListStyle(ListType.Numbered, "User-defined-List")
+Dim listStyle As ListStyle = document.AddListStyle(ListType.Numbered, "UserDefinedList")

 Dim levelOne As WListLevel = listStyle.Levels(0)